sdebrosse/tax-refund-bot/README.md

 5. Update the Lambda function so it uses the new role created in step 4.
 6. Create a DynamoDB table called "taxpayers" with SSN (Number) as the partition key.
 Refer to taxpayers.csv for sample data.
-7. Change line 159 in the Lambda function to the correct region, and line 135 to match your Lex alias.
+7. Change line 159 in the Lambda function to the correct region.

 You can now test the tax refund bot from within the Lex console.
 You could integrate the bot with a Connect flow, Facebook or SMS (via Twilio).

+Line 135 in the Lambda function has logic to check if the request is from a Lex alias intended to be used with Amazon Connect.
+If Connect is being used, the Lambda function adds spaces between characters to make the output sound more natural when spoken.